Tax Treaties

 Above €180,294 45%

 Currency conversion: If your pension is paid in sterling, you must convert it to euros for declaration purposes.
-Use the exchange rate applicable on the date of each payment — not a year-end rate or an annual average.
-For the conversion approach accepted by the French tax authority, see our exchange rate guide.
+Use the exchange rate applicable on the date of each payment.
+For the acceptable conversion rate approach by the French tax authorities, see our exchange rate guide.

 Social Charges: S1 Holders vs Non-S1 Holders